pfheatwole/thesis/source/foil_aerodynamics.rst

 Although the original derivation is suitable for simple, static scenarios, it is inadequate for simulating dynamic conditions that commonly occur during paraglider flights.
-This section presents a small number of modifications to improve the usability, functionality, and numerical stability of the method that greatly extend its applicability.
+This section presents a number of modifications to improve the usability, functionality, and numerical stability of the method that greatly extend its applicability.

 Control point distribution